mercurywave/hefe/help/function.md

 The prettify parameter accepts a bool which lets you output the string.
 The default is false.

+### jsEx(code)
+This allows you to execute arbitrary javascript code on the input stream.
+The input code should be a valid expression which evaluates to an output value.
+The 'stream' variable is availble to the code to execute, and the result is chained forward.

+WARNING: As this is a rough prototype, this is a temporary shim, and may be removed in future.

+"asdf" : jsEx(`"[" + stream + "]"`) // "[asdf]"

 ### sortBy
 This subroutine takes an array.
 For each element, you give the element a score via the inner scope, and the final output will be sorted by the score you gave it.
 Higher scores will sort to a higher index.